Set up the boat

 Adjust the jib

 Once you are happy with the main, look at the jib.
 The sheet setting you will have pre defined but you need to check the leach.
-Looking at the boat from behind and to leeward see that the leech twist is parallel to the mainsail.
+Looking at the boat from behind and to leeward, see that the leech twist is parallel to the mainsail and has a max twist according to you setup numbers.
 Adjust the topping lift to match the twist depth specified for your boat.
+As the wind increases, tighten the jib luff bowsie slightly to keep the leech from going soft.

 Run through checklist for all your settings to ensure nothing is out of place.

 Check the radio settings are all correct as per checklist.
 You may need to micro adjust the sheet setting for the conditions.
 As a rule, look for close sheeting with the main boom 10mm out on flat water and ease the booms out slightly as the wind and waves increase.

 Check rudder movement is OK and finally scan the whole boat to make sure all is OK and add the burgee to the top of the mast.